manybabies/manybabies.github.io/publications.md

 <!-- add data from registrations - future -->
 ## Conferences

+### 2022
+* [Posters](https://osf.io/c4m3e/) presented as part of the ManyBabies Poster Symposium at the 2022 International Congress for Infant Studies (ICIS)

 ### 2020

-* [Slides & presentations](https://osf.io/t2wgc/) for talks at The Virtual International Congress of Infant Studies (vICIS).
+* [Slides & presentations](https://osf.io/t2wgc/) for talks at The Virtual International Congress for Infant Studies (vICIS)

 ### 2019

-* [Slides & notes](https://osf.io/4p9dt/) for talks at Biennal Meeting of the Society for Research in Child Development (SRCD).
+* [Slides & notes](https://osf.io/4p9dt/) for talks at Biennal Meeting of the Society for Research in Child Development (SRCD)

 ### 2018